 You can download the Activities Printable Page here.

-Some additional activities you can do while putting together your lapbook are:
+Some other fun activities you can do while putting together your lapbook are:

 - Make a log cabin from Lincoln Logs.